08615999961401

 How Stepper Motor Drivers Work

-The stepper motor driver acts as the electronic interface between the controller and motor.
+The driver acts as the interface between the motion controller and the motor itself.

 • Current regulation